alhanampi/website-with-HTML-and-SASS/README.md

 # website-with-HTML-and-SASS
-A collaborative site, done with HTML5 and SASS.
+A collaborative cooking site, done with HTML5 and SASS.